nyc-otters-2017/crud_students/README.md

 ### Release 3: Show a Word's Anagrams
 We're going to start developing our web application by allowing users to view the anagrams for a word.
-When users visit a URL like `http://localhost:9393/words/leaps`, the given word's anagrams should be listed (see [mockup animation][word page animation]).
+When users visit a URL like `http://localhost:9393/words/leaps`, the given word's anagrams should be listed (see Figure 1).
 The provided route handler and view are partially working.
 We need to complete them.
 Make use of the `Word#anagrams` method that we wrote in *Release 2*.

 *Note:* Remember that our database has a limited number of words, so we won't be able to find anagrams for all English words.
 If we want a more exhaustive list of word in our database, we can reseed the database using the file `db/fixtures/word_list.txt`.

+![mockup animation][word page animation]

+*Figure 1*.
+Displaying the anagrams for a given word.

 ### Release 4: Request Anagrams Using a Form
 To view a word's anagrams, users currently must manually enter a URL.
-Add a form to the homepage that allows users to provide the word whose anagrams they'd like to see. (see [mockup animation][form animation])
+Add a form to the homepage that allows users to provide the word whose anagrams they'd like to see. (see Figure 2)

+![mockup animation][form animation]
+*Figure 3*.
+Use a form to ask for a word's anagrams.

 ### Release 5: Add the Form to the Word Page
 The form on the homepage is handy, but it's still cumbersome to view multiple words' anagrams.
-To facilitate bouncing from word to word, add the form from the homepage to the word page.  (see [mockup animation][form on page])
+To facilitate bouncing from word to word, add the form from the homepage to the word page.  (see Figure 3)

 In accomplishing this, we're going to use a partial—we might be asking, "[What is a partial?][partials in sinatra]" (see cheat sheet tab).
 Begin by moving the code for the form from the homepage into a partial and then include that partial on the homepage.
 Using the partial should not change how the page displays in the browser.

 Once we have our partial working, include the partial on the page which lists a word's anagrams.

 *Note:* Be more concerned with the functionality of the form than getting it to display exactly as shown in the mockup.

+![mockup animation][form on page]
+*Figure 3*.
+Form added to the page showing a word's anagrams.

 ## Conclusion